cnorm35/bridgetown-blog/src/_posts/deploy_action_mailbox_with_postmark.md

 There isn't a lot of code required for the Postmark setup so we can add some of the required code before configuring our mail servers in Postmark.

-The first thing we need to is set our ingress for ActionMailbox in `config/environments/production.rb`
+The first thing we need to is set our ingress for Action Mailbox in `config/environments/production.rb`

-**Setting the Ingress**
+#### Setting the Ingress

 ```ruby
 # config/environments/production.rb
 config.action_mailbox.ingress = :postmark
 ```

-**Generating and setting the ingress password**
+#### Generating and setting the ingress password

 We also need to generate a password and set that value in our encrypted credentials or as an environment variable.

-In your Rails console, we can use SecureRandom to generate a password for us.
+In your Rails console, we can use `SecureRandom` to generate a password for us.

 ```ruby
 SecureRandom.alphanumeric